any-docs/css/content/reference/properties/y/index.md

 #### CSS

 We style all the rectangles to have a black border and be slightly transparent, so overlapping rectangles are visible.
-We provide the rectangle with different {{cssxref("fill")}} and `y` values.
+We provide the rectangle with different `fill` and `y` values.

 ```css
 svg {